solid/authorization-panel/proposals/evaluation/uc-1-consent.md

 only allow access by Alice — and, of course, by the service provider, shop, bank, etc.

-The online bills are very interesting as they often have links to rich metadata about the products she bought that go beyond the sum total shown on her credit card bill.
-The receipts provide links to the product ontology, supply chain history, notification of updates or problems with the product and links to communicate directly with the producer.
+The online bills are very interesting as they often have links to rich metadata about the specific products she bought, which can go far beyond the total payment shown on her credit card bill.
+The receipts might provide links to the product ontology, supply chain history, notifications of updates or problems with the product, and/or links to communicate directly with the producer.

 Even though Alice is happy with FinanceInsight being able to read such data, she wants to limit the Apps ability to participate